Leading Leidos Women: Susan Gugel in the United States

 In celebration of Women’s History Month in the United States and International Women’s Day (March 8th), we're highlighting five leading Leidos women from around the world.
 Click here to read about all five.

-Susan Gugel is a Deputy Program Manager for the Modeling, Simulation and Training Division of our Advanced Solutions Group.
+Susan Gugel is a Deputy Program Manager for the Modeling, Simulation and Training Division of our Defense Group.
 She is based out of Orlando and has spent her entire 24-year career with Leidos.

 Susan on her ...
 Professional Accomplishments: